ArchGryphon9362/teslabtapi/docs/start.md

 ## Authenticating
 :::warning
-Due to Tesla's implementation of message signing, you are *required* to use a 4 byte long nonce, which is a problem as it might be deemed insecure by some libraries (such as the one in the example this section), and they must be modified to remove the limit, or the encryption must be done without a library if that such a modified library is not available.
+Due to Tesla's implementation of message signing, you are *required* to use a 4 byte long nonce, which is a problem as it might be deemed insecure by some libraries (such as the one in the example of this section), and they must be modified to remove the limit, or the encryption must be done without a library if that such a modified library is not available.
 :::
 For the vehicle to know that you are connected and to be able to send/receive messages, you need to generate an authentication message in the following format:
 ```proto